WDI-SEA/notes/11-projects/project-2.md

 * [**Writing Good User Stories**](http://www.mariaemerson.com/user-stories/) _\(for a few user story tips\)_
 * [**Presenting Information Architecture**](http://webstyleguide.com/wsg3/3-information-architecture/4-presenting-information.html) _\(for more insight into wireframing\)_

+## Pitch Requirements

+Pitches will be a readme in the project repo that includes the following:

+* Project Idea and decription
+* choice of API you are going to use and a proof of concept (API keys -- hitting the api)
+* ERDs
+* Restful Routing Chart
+* Wireframes of all user views
+* User Stories
+* MVP goals/Stretch Goals

 ## Project Feedback + Evaluation

 * **Project Workflow**: Did you spend an adequate amount of time on the planning process?
 Did you use source control as expected?
 Are your commit messages clear?
 Do you have a readme file?